simplificator/sitincator/README.md

 # Sitincator

+## Warning
+**We are no longer actively maintaining this.
+You are welcome to fork the repository contribute there.**

 ![Sitincator](https://github.com/simplificator/sitincator/raw/gh-pages/images/sitincator.png)

 `Sitincator` is [Simplificator's](https://www.simplificator.com) meeting room display system.
 It consists of a React/Electron app running on a Raspberry Pi 3, which is connected to a touch screen display.